- Boston University School of Law, J.D.

 - Hispanic National Bar Association (HNBA), Member, Founders Circle, former Regional President

 - Arbitration and Mediation Panel, United States District Court, Eastern District of New York

 - Inns of Court, Theodore Roosevelt Chapter

 - New York Bar Association

 - Product Liability Advisory Council (Inc. PLAC), Sustaining Member

 Joseph Ortego has dedicated substantial time to pro bono matters.
 In 2004, he was recognized by Touro Law School with the Outstanding Pro Bono Attorney Award for his ongoing work on pro bono cases.

 JOSEPH J. ORTEGO

-Joseph Ortego is the Practice Group Co-Leader of Nixon Peabody’s Commercial Litigation Practice, as well as the chair of NP Trial®, an international team of the firm’s most successful and experienced trial lawyers.
+Joseph Ortego is the practice group co-leader of Nixon Peabody’s Commercial Litigation practice, chair of NP Trial®, an international team of the firm’s most successful and experienced trial lawyers, and chair of the firm’s Aviation practice.
 He represents major private and publicly traded companies and their executives, having tried over 100 cases to verdict in both federal and state courts throughout the country and has successfully represented clients before arbitration tribunals around the world.